 The sauce is so good you don’t even miss the carbs!
 Plus, it has a lot of healthy vegetables and no sugar and the spices totally make it so you are so content with all the flavor that you don’t even feel like you’re on any sort of special diet.

-This a quick, flavorful recipe for clean chicken curry with coconut milk, made with zucchini, yellow grape tomatoes, and onion.
+This a quick, flavorful recipe for a clean chicken curry with coconut milk, made with zucchini, yellow grape tomatoes, and onion.
 This Indian-inspired dish makes a great meal when combined with basmati rice, cauliflower “rice”, brown rice, quinoa or even nothing, depending on your diet.

 This recipe really needs to be cooked in a skillet/frying pan.
 I’ve tried it in the oven and the crockpot and it’s just not the same.
 You don’t get the caramelization you get from the skillet – just make sure you have enough oil so it will caramelize.
 When you use this method, you get a lot of flavors and can eat it like soup if you want.

-My children all love this dish and it’s their second favorite Indian dish that I make, but the Chicken Korma Coconut Milk dish I make is their all-time favorite Indian dish.
+My children all love this dish and it’s their second favorite Indian dish that I make, but the Indian Chicken Korma Coconut Milk Recipe with Three Variations dish I make is their all-time favorite Indian dish.
 I make both this curry and the korma pretty spicy and they like it that way.
 My 4-year-old girl says things like, “It’s spicy, mom, but I like it anyway.” as she tries to find something to cut down the spice.
 Are my children unusual that they LOVE Indian food?

 This recipe with chicken and veggies really is easy.
 I’ve made it tons of times, with lots of variations on this basic recipe.
 Here are some of the changes I like to make for variety along with some tips and tricks:

 - You could totally add some white potatoes to this recipe.
 I personally don’t like them in this recipe but they are pretty traditional and if they are on your diet, you may enjoy them.
 I do like how they soak up the sauce.